dyhes/zulip/docs/documentation/integrations.md

 ### Guidelines for specific steps

-Most doc files should start with a generic sentence about the integration, for example, "Get `webhook name` notifications in Zulip!"
+Most doc files should start with a generic sentence about the integration, for example, "Get `webhook name` notifications in Aloha!"
 A typical doc will then have the following steps.

 ##### "Create the stream" step